CumulusNetworks/docs/content/cumulus-netq-42/Validate-Operations/Flow Analysis.md

 ### Partial Path Support

 Some flows can still be analyzed if they traverse a network path that includes switches lacking flow analysis support.
-Partial path flow analysis is supported in the following conditions:
+Partial-path flow analysis is supported in the following conditions:

 - The unsupported device can not be the initial ingress or terminating egress device in the path of the analyzed flow
 - There can not be more than one consecutive transit device in the path that lacks flow analysis support